20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 This scene from Oldboy is so cool on so many levels.

 First, there’s the fighting itself.
 It’s dirty, chaotic, and non-flashy.
-And we don’t get the impression that our hero Dae-su Oh (Choi Min-sik) has superhuman fighting skills, like in many other movies.
+We don’t get the impression that our hero, Dae-su Oh (Choi Min-sik), has superhuman fighting skills, like in many other movies.

 Oh gets beaten down several times and even gets a knife in his back.
 But he keeps fighting.